 Since 1986, Rigging for Rescue has continued to be at the forefront of research and testing on rope rescue systems.
-The leaders of Rigging for Rescue have been regular presenters at the International Technical Rescue Symposium – aka ITRS (formerly NATRS) – sharing research and testing on a variety of subjects ranging from rescue belays, to failure analysis of lanyards to new techniques like the Parallel Plaquettes
+The leaders of Rigging for Rescue have been regular presenters at the International Technical Rescue Symposium – aka ITRS (formerly NATRS) – sharing research and testing on a variety of subjects ranging from rescue belays, to failure analysis of lanyards, to live-operator testing of Two Tensioned Rope Systems, just to name a few.

 Included in this area of our website are recent research reports and video segments.